Plymouth City Council

 Should a member of the public object to their image being contained in any such photograph they should email email@example.com and the photograph will be immediately removed.

-Some of the mapping on this website has been extracted from Ordnance Survey material.
+Some of the maps on this website have been extracted from Ordnance Survey material.
 Ordnance Survey maps and maps created from Ordnance Survey material are subject to Crown copyright.
 Users of our website are limited to viewing and downloading the mapping for private and non-commercial purposes only.

 Plymouth City Council makes every effort to ensure that the information and material on this website is and remains accurate.
 However no representation or warranty, express or implied, is made or given, by Plymouth City Council about accuracy, completeness or suitability of the information or material for a particular purpose.